Neverbolt/sqllabs/README.md

 ## Example Exercises

-The repository includes a collection of example exercises in the `example_exercises` directory:
+The repository includes a collection of example exercises:

 ### Types of Exercises